 Duan Wu the Dragon Boat Festival

 It has been celebrated for more than 2,000 years, which is considered as the beginning of summer in Chinese Calendar.
-This festival has many versions of originate stories and many customs in different places in China.
+This festival has many versions of origin stories and many customs in different places in China.

 The most common elements of this festival are racing Dragon Boat, eating rice dumplings, and drinking realgar wine.

-It is also popular to put five-color strings (red, white, black, yellow and green) on kids’ wrists, ankles, or necks in the morning.
+It is also popular to put five-color strings (red, white, black, yellow, and green) on kids’ wrists, ankles, or necks in the morning.
 While putting them on, the kid shouldn’t be talking.
 It is believed that the strings can protect kids from poisoned animals.